-You don't have to tip 20 percent for mediocre service, but if the server did their job, they should get something, 10 percent being the customary minimum.
+You don't have to tip 20 percent for mediocre service; but if the server did their job, they should get something.
+Ten percent is the customary minimum.

-That's an extreme example, but it's the type of outcome you can get with a cheap mentality.
+Perhaps that is an extreme example, but it illustrates the type of outcome you can get with a cheap mentality.
 Cheap people are sometimes so focused on saving money right now that they end up spending more in the long run.

 "I do taxes and come across people who do not see the value in paying someone to prepare their returns," Jimenez says.
 "That person could miss out on some deductions or credits."

-But as anyone who's watched a reality show or two on hoarding can attest, there's little virtue in this sort of "thriftiness."
+But as anyone who's watched a reality show or two on hoarding can attest, there is little virtue in this sort of thriftiness.